Nathalie Gosselin, PhD, Neuropsychologist

-Nathalie Gosselin, Ph.D., is an Assistant Professor at the Department of psychology at the University of Montreal and a member of the International Laboratory for Brain, Music, and Sound Research (BRAMS) part of the CRBLM (Center for Research on Brain, Language and Music).
-She is also a member at CoGNAC (Cognition, Neurosciences, Affect, and Behavior) Laboratory of the Université du Québec à Trois-Rivières.
-Her main research interest focuses on the effects of music on cognition, mood and stress on individuals with neurological or mental disorders, as well as with the non-clinical population.
-Dr Gosselin’s research, exploring the effect of music on stress, has received suppport from the Social Sciences and Humanities Research Council of Canada (Insight Program).
+Nathalie Gosselin, Ph.D., is an Assistant Professor in the Department of Psychology at the University of Montreal.
+She is a member of the International Laboratory for Brain, Music, and Sound Research (BRAMS), which is part of the Center for Research on Brain, Language and Music (CRBLM).
+She is also a member of the Cognition, Neurosciences, Affect and Behavior Laboratory (CoGNAC) of the Université du Québec à Trois-Rivières.
+Her main research interest is the effects of music on cognition, mood, and stress for individuals with neurological or mental disorders, as well as the non-clinical population.
+Dr. Gosselin’s research (exploring the effect of music on stress) has received support from the Social Sciences and Humanities Research Council of Canada (Insight Program).

-Her studies of adults with brain damages have contributed to the understanding of the brain organization of musical emotions recognition.
-She has demonstrated the key role of the amygdale in frightening music perception.
-She also explores the emotional processing across domains, including music, voice and faces.
-Her postdoctoral researches were on the emotional processes of music, faces and voice by patients with Alzheimer type dementia.
+Her studies on adults with brain damage have contributed to the understanding of the brain’s anatomy for music emotion recognition.
+She has demonstrated the amygdala’s key role in frightening music perception.
+She also explores emotional processing across domains, including music, voice, and faces.
+Her postdoctoral research explored the emotional processing of music, faces and voices by patients with Alzheimer type dementia.

-Dre Gosselin is a clinical neuropsychologist.
-She has worked at the Rivière-des-Prairies Hospital, a psychiatric center affiliated to the University of Montreal, with children and adults with various mental health disorders (e.g., autism spectrum disorders, mood disorders, anxiety disorders, attention deficit hyperactivity disorder).
-She is implicated in the doctoral program in clinical neuropsychology (D.Psy.) of the University of Montreal.
-Dr Gosselin will be responsable of training in clinical neuropsychology.
-She also offer neuropsychological evaluation services (for more details see http://www.brams.umontreal.ca/NathalieGosselin/).
+Dr. Gosselin is a clinical neuropsychologist.
+She has worked at the Rivière-des-Prairies Hospital, a psychiatric center affiliated with the University of Montreal, with children and adults suffering from various mental health disorders (e.g., autism spectrum disorders, mood disorders, anxiety disorders, attention deficit hyperactivity disorder).
+She is a part of the doctoral program in clinical neuropsychology (D.Psy.) of the University of Montreal.
+Specifically, Dr. Gosselin will be responsible for training students in clinical neuropsychology.
+She also offers neuropsychological evaluation services.
+For more details, see http://www.brams.umontreal.ca/NathalieGosselin/.